School safety is one of our highest concerns at Cheney Public Schools, students thrive best when they know they are secure at school.

 YES Officers

-The District employs two YES (Youth Engagement Specialist) Officers.
-Their work in school safety is governed by
+The District employs three YES (Youth Engagement Specialist) Officers.
+Their work in school safety is governed by Board Policy 4311.

 Threat Assessments